openownership/openownership.beta/_visualisation/core/parties-nodes.md

 Asset Nodes are drawn using an equilateral diamond rather than a circle, and illustrated with the [Asset icon](/visualisation/core/vocabulary).

-Assets are not currently defined as an entity in BODS.
+Assets are not currently defined as Entities in the Beneficial Ownership Data Standard (BODS).

 *[Nodes]: {{ site.data.definitions.BOVS.Node }}